dyerlab/popgraph/README.md

 For a complete overview of the package, see the full documentation at http://dyerlab.github.io/popgraph/

+To install the most recent version of this package,

+require(devtools)
+install_github("popgraph","dyerlab")

 If you would like to contribute to this package or have any questions regarding its construction, use, or additional functionalities, please contact [Rodney J. Dyer](mailto:rjdyer@vcu.edu) or visit his lab page http://dyerlab.bio.vcu.edu